NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

 Given a **sequence** diagram on canvas
 When I export as **Human-readable (.md)**
 Then the output includes:
-- **Participants section**: `- **Customer UI**: System actor in the interaction`
+- **Participants section**: Lists all actors with descriptions
 - **Message Flow section**: `**Step 1**: Customer UI → Web App` with Given/When/Then format
 - **Interaction Summary**: Process overview with participant count and message count
-- **Business Rules**: Validation requirements and process constraints
+- **Business Rules**: Process validation and constraints
+And arrow semantics in documentation reflect the diagram (e.g., async `->>` vs sync `->`)

 ---

 ## Feature: Connection Management with Labeling

 ### Connection Types and Labels
-- **Standard connections**: Unlabeled arrows for sequential flow
+- **Standard connections**: Unlabeled arrows for sequential flow.
-- **Decision connections**: Labeled with Yes/No for branching logic
+- **Decision connections**: Labeled with Yes/No for branching logic.
-- **Message connections**: Labeled with message content for sequences
+- **Message connections**: Labeled with message content for sequences.
-- **Timer connections**: Dashed lines for SLA escalations
+- **Timer connections**: Dashed lines for SLA escalations.

 ### Connection Implementation
 The application creates different types of connections based on the diagram flow:

-- **Standard connections**: Simple arrows that connect one step to the next in sequence
+- **Standard connections**: Simple arrows that connect one step to the next in sequence.
-- **Labeled connections**: Decision branch arrows that display "Yes" or "No" to show which path represents which choice
+- **Labeled connections**: Decision branch arrows that display "Yes" or "No" to show which path represents which choice.
-- **Connection positioning**: Labels appear at the middle point of each connection line for clear visibility
+- **Connection positioning**: Labels appear at the middle point of each connection line for clear visibility.
-- **Automatic detection**: The system determines when labels are needed based on whether the connection comes from a decision point
+- **Automatic detection**: The system determines when labels are needed based on whether the connection comes from a decision point.

-When you create a flowchart with decision points, the application automatically adds appropriate labels to help users understand the flow logic.

 **Scenario: Automatic decision branch labeling**
 Given a decision node with multiple outgoing connections